 Formats, Serializers, and Deserializers for Schema Registry on Confluent Cloud

-Confluent Platform supports for Protocol Buffers and JSON Schema along with Avro, the original default format for Confluent Platform.
-Support for these new serialization formats is not limited to Schema Registry, but provided throughout Confluent Platform.
+Schema Registry supports Protocol Buffers and JSON Schema along with Avro, the original default format.
+Support for these new serialization formats is not limited to Schema Registry, but provided throughout Confluent products.
 Additionally, Schema Registry is extensible to support adding custom schema formats as schema plugins.

 New Kafka serializers and deserializers are available for Protobuf and JSON Schema, along with Avro.
 The serializers can automatically register schemas when serializing a Protobuf message or a JSON-serializable object.
 The Protobuf serializer can recursively register all imported schemas, .